kein-1/kein-1/README.md

 👋 Hi, I’m Kein
 📕 I am a first-year Master's student studying Computer Science and Information Technology @ UPenn and a Software Engineering intern at Arlite Techonolgy
-➕ I have experience building out Full Stack applications and working with databases through personal projects 😧 Currently Discrete Math and Software Design (in Java) is taking up majority of my time this semester!
+➕ I have experience building out Full Stack applications and working with databases through personal projects
+😧 Currently Discrete Math and DSA/Software Design (in Java) are taking up majority of my time this semester!

 ### Future Goals and Thoughts